 The East Quabbin Land Trust encourages visitors to all of its preserves.
 Please be respectful of the land and other visitors.
 EQLT has several policies that guide use of the land, including a Dog Walking Policy, Hunting and Fishing Policy and Recreational Trail Use Policy.
-We encourage you to go explore the Frohloff Farm.
-Click here for a map.
+We encourage you to go explore the Frohloff Farm and Accessible Rail Trail.

 The Frohloff farm is approximately 95 acres on Church Street in Ware, and is along one of the main access roads in the north part of town.
 The East Quabbin Land Trust purchased the farm in 2010 and is keeping the barn, agricultural land and associated woods to promote local agriculture and wildlife habitat.
 The public is invited to walk the trail to the Ware River.
 In 2013 we purchased the farmhouse and began renovations to lease as living space for a farmer.
 The house is currently leased and the farm operations are focusing on small livestock.